-Applicants must use DCA's underwriting assumptions and, if applicable, DCA HOME underwriting assumptions in the Submitted Application pro forma.
+Applicants must use DCA's underwriting assumptions in Exhibit A and, if applicable, DCA HOME underwriting assumptions in the Submitted Application pro forma.
 DCA's underwriting assumptions can be found in Exhibit A of Threshold Criteria.

-- The ownership entity for the proposed project must be structured as a single purpose entity and must be able to clearly show that the project is financially sustainable based on income from operations. - The sources and uses must be verifiable and available at the time of Application. - Commitment letters must demonstrate that there will be no shortfall of funds during the construction period. - Owner contributions outside of deferred developer fee will not be considered an allowable source for the property's permanent financing at the time of Application submission. - Deferred developer fee, as a construction source, cannot exceed the developer fee amount earned during the construction period. - DCA may require documentation not specifically included in the minimum documentation requirements to verify the reasonableness of operating costs.
+- The application ownership entity for the proposed project must be structured as a single-purpose entity and must be able to clearly show that the project is financially sustainable based on income from operations. - The sources and uses must be verifiable and available at the time of Application. - Commitment letters must demonstrate that there will be no shortfall of funds during the construction period. - Owner contributions outside of deferred developer fee will-are not be considered an allowable source for the property's permanent financing at the time of Application submission. - Deferred developer fee, as a construction source, cannot exceed the developer fee amount earned during the construction period. - DCA may require documentation not specifically included in the minimum documentation requirements to verify the reasonableness of operating costs.

-In addition, the following policies will be utilized in determining whether a project is feasible:
+In addition, DCA will use the following policies will be utilized in to determine whether a project is feasible: